icampbell9615/train_scheduler.io/readme.md

-Add trains to the schedule and their times to keep track of them.
+<h1>Add trains to the schedule and their times to keep track of them.
 <br>
 Uses javascript and moment.js